Infrastructure & Public Facilities

 The U.S. Department of Housing and Urban Development (HUD) has allocated $201,535,000 to Sarasota County Community Development Block Grant-Disaster Recovery (CDBG-DR), known as Resilient SRQ, to aid the long-term recovery from Hurricane Ian for low-to-moderate income individuals.
 Resilient SRQ has multiple programs, one of those being the Infrastructure and Public Facilities Program.
 This program has a total of $70 million allocated for eligible projects for Sarasota County public entities and nonprofit organizations.
 The South River Road Evacuation Corridor outlined in the HUD-approved Action Plan has an allocation of $25,000,000.

 On Wednesday, May 22, the Sarasota County Commission convened at 1660 Ringling Blvd. to select projects for the Resilient SRQ Infrastructure and Public Facilities Program.
-The following projects have been selected by the Sarasota County Commission to execute subrecipient agreements.
+The following projects have been selected by the commission to execute subrecipient agreements.

 North Port Boys and Girls Club